Worm Gearing

 Parameters of the chosen material [15]

-This article provides the material characteristics of pinion and gear.
+This paragraph lists material characteristics of the pinion and gear materials.

 Calculation of gearing for the given axis distance [16]